AngusMcLure/PoolTestR/README.md

 PrevWholeDataset # This contains both a maximum likelihood and a Bayesian (uniform prior) estimate of prevalence for the whole dataset
 ```
-If we want to estimate prevalence seperately for each location we simply add the name of the column in the dataset holding the location (in our case Place) data as an extra argument
+If we want to estimate prevalence seperately for each location we simply add the name of the column in the dataset holding the location the sample was taken from (in our case, Place) as an extra argument
 ```R
 PrevByLocation <- PoolPrev(Data, Result,NumInPool,Place)
 PrevByLocation # This contains estimates for every location in the dataset
 ```
-Similarly if we want to estimate prevalence seperately for each time we simply add the name of the column in the dataset holding the time (in our case Date) data to the end:
+Similarly if we want to estimate prevalence seperately for each time we simply add the name of the column in the dataset holding the time the sample taken (in our case, Date) as an extra argument
 ```R
 PrevByTime <- PoolPrev(Data, Result,NumInPool,Date)
 PrevByTime # This contains estimates for every time in the dataset